-Typically I/O is a bottleneck in many applications.
+Typically I/O (i.e., input/output) is a bottleneck in many applications.
 That is, it is very time consuming to do I/O operations when compared to internal operations.
 For this reason, buffers are used.
-Buffered output allows data to be collected before it is actually sent to the output device.
-Only when the buffer gets full does the data actually get sent.
-This reduces the amount of actual output operations.
+Buffered output allows data to be collected for output before it is actually sent to the output device.
+Only when the buffer gets full does the actual data get sent.
+This reduces the amount of actual output operations, but each output operation would usually send more data.

 (Note: The flush() command can be sent to buffered streams in order to empty the buffer and cause the data to be sent "immediately" to the output device.
 Input data can also be buffered.)